Sucuri/sucuri-wordpress-plugin/readme.txt

     <li>Failover and Redundancy</li>
 </ol>

 This is <strong>not included as a free</strong> option to the plugin, but is integrated so that if purchased you are able to activate.
-If you prefer to leverage the Sucuri Security Website Firewall (CloudProxy) product by itself, you have the option to operate the <a href="https://wordpress.org/plugins/sucuri-cloudproxy-waf/" target="_blank">Website Firewall WordPress Security</a> plugin in standalone mode.
+If you prefer to leverage the Sucuri Firewall product by itself, you have the option to operate the <a href="https://wordpress.org/plugins/sucuri-cloudproxy-waf/" target="_blank">Website Firewall WordPress Security</a> plugin in standalone mode.

 [youtube https://www.youtube.com/watch?v=fN-3DLObLF0]